frc5687/2021-tutorial/EXAMS/controls.md

 # Level Five Controls Exam: Writing Code

-A level five licenese holder can write new code to add features or control hardware that a higher level license holder has added to the robot.
+A level five wrangler can write new code to add features or control hardware that a higher level wrangler has added to the robot.

 - Create a subsystem with one sensor and one actuator.
 - Create a default command to run the subsystem based on operator input.